 Before we start you find the most used command line functions regarding Docker in the following table.

-Install Home Assistant via Docker
+How to Install Home Assistant via Docker on Rasperry Pi

 From the official Home Assistant website we get the full installation command